 Signed Headteacher Date

-This policy was endorsed by the Board of Governors at their meeting on
+This policy w as endorsed by the Board of Gov ernors at their meeting o on 9 th October 2023.

 Signed Chair of Governors Date

 2. Organisation within the school to meet the requirements itemised under the General Policy Statement